Alokaraj/ML/README.md

 # Machine learning Projects
-# with detail comments of each line of code
+# with detail comments on each line of the code